-While this breed was officially recognized by the AKC in 1886, they were virtually unknown as a household pet just 20 years ago.
-Today their popularity continues to soar and for good reason.
+While the Newfoundland breed (or “Newfies”) was officially recognized by the AKC in 1886, they were virtually unknown as a household pet just 20 years ago.
+Today, their popularity continues to soar.
+That said, this breed also requires a very specific care, including appropriately adjusted nutrition and special Newfoundland dog food brands.

 Table of Contents

-Most Newfies stand 26-28 inches at the shoulder and weigh 100-150 pounds as adults.
+Most Newfoundland dogs stand 26-28 inches at the shoulder and weigh 100-150 pounds as adults.
 On average, they live 8-10 years.
 Despite their larger-than-life size, they are very active dogs.
-They are also natural nanny dogs – very gentle and good with children.
-Newfies are perfect for active families living in cooler climates, just be ready to dedicate time and effort into managing their long, thick coat.
+They are also natural nanny dogs, gentle and good with children.
+Newfies are perfect for active families living in cooler climates, just be ready to dedicate time and effort into managing their long, thick coat through grooming and diet.

-When choosing the best dog food for Newfoundland dogs, you also need to take the breed's common health concerns into consideration.
-These dogs are generally a healthy breed, but they dog have some specific health issues or concerns that are more susceptible to than most dogs.
+When shopping for the best dog food for Newfoundland dogs, you also need to take the breed's common health concerns into consideration.
+These dogs are generally a healthy breed, but they do have a few specific health issues that they're more susceptible to than other breeds.
 Some of these conditions may be managed with a specific diet.

 Cystinuria in Newfoundland dogs is caused by an autosomal recessive genetic disease.
 The defect affects the tubules within the kidneys.
 It involves how the kidney processes dibasic amino acids and cystine.
 An excess of cystine is secreted by the kidneys, which aggregate and create stones within the urinary tract.